TRAINING FOR TWO

 Signs that poly may be present is when the abdomen is measuring 3+ weeks ahead during their routine prenatal appointment.
 The birthing person might report feels short of breath as the pregnancy progresses because the uterus is larger than normal at that time.
 The uterus may also be irritated because it is being overstretched which could cause cramping prior to labor.

 During labor this can be an issue because baby may not engage in the pelvis because of all the fluid, and if the water breaks spontaneously prior to head engagement this can increase the risk of a prolapsed umbilical cord.
-I have seen providers do a “controlled Artifical Rupture of Membranes” when poly is present to allow fluid to come out slowly to lessen the chance of the prolapsed cord.
+I have seen providers do a “controlled Artificial Rupture of Membranes” when poly is present to allow fluid to come out slowly to lessen the chance of the prolapsed cord.
 Then this allows the baby to engage into the pelvis and put pressure on the cervix for labor to occur.

-Oligohydrammnios: Not Enough Fluid
+Oligohydramnios: Not Enough Fluid

 Oligohydrammnios is when there is not enough amniotic fluid, which is usually an AFI of less than 5cm or SDP less than 2cm.
 Oligohydramnios can be a sign of renal agenesis, GI tract obstruction, and IUGR.
 It can also be a sign of dehydration in the birthing person so there’s some research that supports if Oligo is noted in the birthing person, for IV rehydration or for the birthing person to increase their fluid intake and re-evaluating this level.